12 Things You Should Never, Ever Buy Used

 ROLAND ANCLA LEGASPI/Shutterstock

 Vacuums can be pricey, sure, but do you really want to buy a used one that might not be in working order?
 Vacuum cleaners get banged around, dragged up and down staircases, and the fact that someone chose to get rid of the vacuum should be a red flag—most likely, there was something wrong with it.
 Plus, vacuums have seen their share of dust and grime from someone else’s home.
 Chances are you don’t want to bring that into yours.
-These are the secrets thrift store owners aren’t telling you.
+Check out these things you never knew you could borrow to save money.

 While buying gently used pet toys or food bowls is probably safe, you’ll definitely want to stay away from buying pet food or treats secondhand.
 They could be expired, recalled, or even infested with insects or their eggs.
 Used food is most likely gross, no matter what type of creature it’s for.
 You should also be wary about pet beds.
 Yes, you can give them a good wash before you let your four-legged friend use it.
 Do you really want your pet sleeping on something that’s been home to another animal’s fur, dirt, and slobber for who knows how long?

 It may surprise you, but perfume actually has an expiration date.
 To avoid encountering nasty (and possibly even dangerous) past-peak perfume, it’s best to buy your scents new.
 The same goes for products like lotion and makeup.
 Anything like that, that goes directly on your face, is best bought without having been on someone else’s first.
 These are the things you should absolutely never buy at garage sales.